trinodb/trino/docs/src/main/sphinx/optimizer/pushdown.md

 Projection pushdown optimizes column-based filtering.
 It uses the columns specified in the `SELECT` clause and other parts of the query to limit access to these columns.
-The processing is pushed down to the data source by the connector and then the data source only reads and returns the neccessary columns.
+The processing is pushed down to the data source by the connector and then the data source only reads and returns the necessary columns.

-If projection pushdown is succesful, the `EXPLAIN` plan for the query only accesses the relevant columns in the `Layout` of the `TableScan` operation.
+If projection pushdown is successful, the `EXPLAIN` plan for the query only accesses the relevant columns in the `Layout` of the `TableScan` operation.

 (dereference-pushdown)=